FIWARE-Ops/FIWARE-Legal/Cookies_Policy_FIWARE.md

-**NOTOC** In accordance with the applicable law regarding the use of cookies in relation to the provision of electronic communication services, We, the FIWARE Foundation e.V., hereby inform you about the cookies used on the websites owned by Us (hereinafter, the "Websites") and why they are used.
+In accordance with the applicable law regarding the use of cookies in relation to the provision of electronic communication services, We, the FIWARE Foundation e.V., hereby inform you about the cookies used on the websites owned by us (hereinafter, the "Websites") and why they are used.
 By browsing the Websites, you are giving your consent for them to be used.
 The cookies used on our Websites include both 'our own' and those of third parties and they enable us to store